Dirnei/node-red-contrib-zigbee2mqtt-devices/docs/config/bridge-config.md

 # Bridge configuration

-Define your connection to your MQTT-Broker and the base MQTT-Topic, which is defined in the zigbee2mqtt configuration.yaml.
+Define the connection to your MQTT-Broker and the base MQTT-Topic, which is defined in the zigbee2mqtt configuration.yaml.

 ![img](img/bridge-config-config.png)

 ## Broker

-Detailed information about the mqtt-config you can find [here](mqtt-config.md)
+Detailed information about the mqtt-config can be found [here](mqtt-config.md)

 ## Base MQTT Topic